Test Webhooks with ngrok

 Webhooks are an inter-application notification mechanism.
-For example, GitHub can notify an application via an http request after each commit on a repository.
-The notified application can thus perform an operation immediately after the commit.
+For example, GitHub can notify an application via an HTTP request after each commit on a repository.
+The notified application can thus operate immediately after the commit.
 Here is the GitHub screen to add a webhook:

-The problem of webhooks is that the external service (here GitHub) can only make a request on an url accessible via internet (public address).
+The problem of webhooks is that the external service (here GitHub) can only request an URL accessible via the internet (public address).
 During development, the developer's computer rarely has a public address.
 In this configuration it is therefore difficult to test the integration with the external application.
 This is where ngrok comes in 😃

 Ngrok creates a tunnel between the development workstation and the ngrok servers.
 Once the tunnel is created, we obtain a public URL of the type